Dr Rhiannon King

 From £70.00 to £90.00

-- £70 per hour for an Individual psychotherapy, counselling or coaching session.
+- £70 for an Individual psychotherapy, counselling or coaching appointment.

 Each session is approximately 60 minutes.
 Longer sessions, workshops and courses can also be arranged.